Theme86/The-Great-Labyrinth/README.md

 - Sound effects and background music are not yet implemented.
 - skill animations for the player class (currently uses instant-hit attack).
-- skill is too overpower(op) not balanced yet

 ---